Blynk-Technologies/Blynk-NCP-Example-Arduino/README.md

   - Data transfer with Virtual Pins, reporting Events, and accessing Metadata
   - `Time`, `Timezone` and `Location`, with an ability to track local time when the device is offline, including DST transitions
 - **Blynk.Air** - automatic Over The Air firmware updates using **Blynk.Cloud** GUI and backend
-  - Both NCP and MCU firmware updates
+  - Both NCP and the Primary MCU firmware updates
   - Local firmware upgrade using **Blynk.App** (during device activation by the end customer)

 Additional services that can be provided by the Blynk.NCP: